PhD Candidate at the Department of Psychology and Centre for Rare Disorders, Oslo University Hospital

 As a member of the PhD Programme Board, I genuinely want to instigate discussions around steps that can be made to improve the situation for PhD students.
 That is, so that both present and future students may utilize their time in a most efficient way on the path to flourish as independent researchers and know where to find their most needed resources.
+I am also happy to have contributed in getting extended personalia profiles for externally funded PhD candidates on the University's website (which was earlier only a privilege of students employed directly by the University).
+Externally funded PhD candidates may now update information about themselves and their research on the website, which may be linked on different social media platforms.
 Specifically, I want to focus on three areas that I think may help PhD students along their path:

 - Developing skills as a researcher: Taking PhD courses at the University provides a great opportunity to delve into the theoretical and methodological basis of ones PhD project.
 Additionally, there are numerous summer schools and workshops that may be utilized in order to develop one’s own skills as a researcher.
 It may be difficult however knowing which course to choose or which may best serve the purpose of one’s project or personal needs.
 Therefore, my aim is to encourage students to share their experiences of what they need and provide suggestions for how to improve the faculty dissemination of information about courses, summer schools, workshops, etc.